fs-wiai/latex-tutorial-v1/README.md

 ## Contributing

 You are very welcome to suggest improvements/fix errors by submitting an [issue](issues) or by creating a pull request.
-Note that due to the temporal limitations of a one-day tutorial, we might not merge any new section/feature to maintain the scope.
-In case of doubts just open an [issue](issues) and we can discuss your suggestion before you implement it.
+Note that due to the temporal limitations of a one-day tutorial, we might not merge new sections/features to maintain the scope.
+In case of doubts just open an [issue](issues) so we can discuss your suggestions before you implement them.

 ## License